MicrosoftDocs/dynamics365smb-docs/business-central/inventory-how-work-nonstock-items.md

 You can then fill or edit fields on the new item card as necessary.
 For more information, see [Register New Items](inventory-how-register-new-items.md).

 > [!NOTE]
->   An Item cross reference record is automatically created for the vendor of the item between the vendor's item number and your new item number.
-For more information, see [Use Item Cross References](inventory-how-use-item-cross-refs.md).
+>   An item reference is automatically item between the vendor's item number and your new item number.
+For more information, see [Use Item References](inventory-how-use-item-cross-refs.md).

 ## See Also
 [Register New Items](inventory-how-register-new-items.md)